 What are the Berkus Hall "Suites" like?
 How much do they cost?

-The singles in Berkus Hall often referred to as "Suites," are three single rooms that have an adjoining full bathroom and hallway, which they share suite-style.
+The singles in Berkus Hall, often referred to as "Suites," are three single rooms that have an adjoining full bathroom and hallway, which they share suite-style.
 The rooms are the same size and the same cost as large single rooms across campus.
-There is an exterior door for the suite and each interior single room locks individually as well.
+There is an exterior door for the suite and each interior single room locks individually.
 Each suite is equipped with one Micro-Fridge.
 Students are responsible for cleaning the bathroom.
-All Berkus Hall Suites are single-gender.

 How do I select a Berkus Hall Suite during Room Draw?

 You have two options for selecting a Berkus Hall Suite.
 You may either select an individual room within a suite or select a complete suite.
-If you wish to select a complete suite, you must have a group of three people of the same gender.
+If you wish to select a complete suite, you must have a group of three people.
 You will use the lowest Room Draw number of the three suite-mates.
 Remember: all three suite-mates must be present at Room Draw (or complete a Proxy Form) in order to select the suite.
-If you wish to select an individual room in a suite, you will be asked to fill a suite of your gender with open vacancies.
-This will help ensure gender balance among the selection of singles within the Berkus Hall Suites.
+If you select an individual suite, REHS will fill the remaining suites with indviduals of the same gender.

 What if I require a medical accommodation?

 Please visit the Disability Services website to determine what documentation you will need to submit.
-The Dean of Students office will review your documentation and determine what type of living space will support your needs.
-Please feel free to contact the Disability Services team, located within the Dean of Students Office, at (323) 259-2969 with any questions.
+The Disability Services Office will review your documentation and determine what type of living space will support your needs.
+Please feel free to contact the Disability Services Office at (323) 259-2969 with any questions.

 NOTE: A preference for a room type is not a medical accommodation.
 The College will provide approved housing accommodations based on availability.
 Students who have been approved to receive housing accommodations are responsible for attending the appropriate room draw date to select their room for next year.
 Accommodations and priority selection are solely for the approved student and not the desired roommate.